Pontoon Bridges in the Petersburg Campaign

 An Often Misidentified Photograph (Even Here!)

-It was pointed out by astute observer Ranger Aaron Rowland that the photograph on the left from the Library of Congress (LC 02736), labelled "Petersburg, Virginia.
+It was pointed out by astute observer Aaron Rowland that the photograph on the left from the Library of Congress (LC 02736), labelled "Petersburg, Virginia.
 Pontoon bridge," is likely an image of a pontoon bridge over James River looking from Manchester towards Richmond.
 The image on the right (LC 02724) is labelled "Richmond, Va.
 Pontoon bridges across the James, looking toward Manchester."
 The right-hand bridge in this photo appears to be the same as that in the photograph on the left, the same bridge viewed from opposite banks.